c0y0t3d3n/iptv/README.md

 Info page with stream links is at http://localhost:5004/ (or the IP:PORT you have it running on)

-Will pick the account with the most open slots per stream request.\
+Will check all accounts and choose the account with the most open slots per stream request.\
-When Plex requests a channel scan or you visit the info page the config and accounts will be reloaded, and the lineup regenerated.
+When Plex requests a channel scan (or you visit the info page) the config will be reloaded and the channel lineup regenerated.